tsili852/app-theme-engine/README.md

 The second parameter of `ATE.config(Context, String)` was null above, because it's optional.
 You can instead pass a String of any value as a key.
 This will allow you to keep separate configurations, which can be applied to different Activities, Fragments, Views, at will.
 Passing null specifies to use the default.
-You could have two Activities which store their own separate theme values independently.
+You could have two Activities which store their own separate theme values independently, or you could have two configurations for a light and dark theme.

 The [Applying](https://github.com/afollestad/app-theme-engine#applying) section will go over this a bit more.